recogemoras/prueba-tecnica-itunes/README.md

-## This is a test with iTunes API to obtain the folloring results:
+## This is a test with iTunes API to obtain the following results:

-Using itunes API

 - The 10 last released songs by Galantis